indexdata/yaz4j/README.md

     mvn install

-If yaz-config is not in your `PATH`, you'll have to tell where YAZ is located:
+If yaz-config is not in your `PATH`, then you will need to specify where YAZ is located:

     mvn -Dyaz.config=/path/to/yaz-config install